 Once you get the hang of making your nut milk, you'll be inspired to play with the recipe to determine your favorite thickness and flavor preferences.

 For thickness, you'll want to experiment with the cashew to water ratio.
 By adding more nuts and less water, you can make a consistency similar to half and half for your coffee or for thick smoothie or ice cream.
 I tend to use more water for a lighter cashew milk since I mostly use it in my morning smoothie which has enough thickness.

 You can also dress up the flavoring for a more decadent taste with cinnamon, pitted medjool dates, maple syrup, vanilla beans, etc., but since my smoothie carries enough flavor on its own, I prefer just filtered water, a dash of Himalayan sea salt (which acts as a preservative), and organic raw cashews.

 How it's done

-Drain the water the nuts were soaking in (you want to rid of the enzyme inhibitors that make them hard to digest), and add the cashews with a small amount of filtered water in to a high-speed blender (I use a Vitamix) and the cashews will blend smoothly into the water without any need for draining or filtering.
+Drain the water the nuts were soaking in to rid of the enzyme inhibitors that make nuts hard to digest, and pour just the cashews and a small amount of fresh filtered water in to a high-speed blender (I use a Vitamix).
+The cashews will blend smoothly into the water without any need for draining or filtering.

-Once your cashews are fully blended (usually takes about 45 seconds on high-speed), add more water to the blender to create your favorite thickness of cashew milk.
+Once your cashews are fully blended (takes roughly 45 seconds on high-speed), add more water to the blender to create your favorite thickness of cashew milk.

 I typically use 3/4 cup cashews to a liter of filtered water, leaving me with a fairly diluted blend of roughly 600 calories for the entire batch (lasting 2-3 days), which I blend into my morning smoothies.
+Happy blending!